WHO WE SERVE

 These Partner Agencies provide assistance to individuals and families in the form of bags of groceries to take home, hot meals served on-site, or snacks served during a group activity.

-Each month, on average, the network distributes food to 45,000 or more households and serves more than 500,000 meals and snacks.
+Each month, on average, the network distributes food to 47,000 or more households and serves more than 300,000 meals.

 The people served include children, the elderly, the severely disabled, victims of AIDS and other chronic diseases, victims of abuse, the working poor and the unemployed.